milbits/oldcord/README.md

 > - To have the old gray colors, use the "Ash" theme in appearance settings
 >   - If you use vencord's "Client Theme" plugin, use darker

-<details> <summary>Light mode (shit)</summary>
+<details> <summary>Light mode</summary>

-Light mode is currently not properly supported, please give me a trillion euros so i work on it :3
+Light mode does NOT have 2020 colors and it's tailored to ME but i think nobody cares at all

 <img src=https://raw.githubusercontent.com/milbits/oldcord/master/.github/previewLight.webp>
+preview outdated
 </details>